I'd Climb the Highest Mountain

-I'd Climb the Highest Mountain is a 1951 Technicolor religious drama film made by Twentieth Century-Fox Film Corporation.
-It was directed by Henry King and produced by Lamar Trotti from a screenplay by Trotti.
-The story is based on a 1910 novel by Corra Harris about a minister and his wife in southern Appalachia (specifically Mossy Creek, Georgia) in the early 20th century.
-The film stars Susan Hayward and William Lundigan with Rory Calhoun, Barbara Bates, Gene Lockhart, Alexander Knox and Lynn Bari.
-The music score was by Sol Kaplan and the cinematography by Edward Cronjager.
+I'd Climb the Highest Mountain is a 1951 Technicolor religious drama film directed by Henry King, produced by Lamar Trotti and starring Susan Hayward and William Lundigan.
+The screenplay was written by Trotti based the 1910 novel A Circuit-Rider's Wife by Corra Harris about a minister and his wife in southern Appalachia.

 Plot

 William Thompson is a minister from the Deep South who has recently married Mary Elizabeth, a city woman.
-William is assigned a new parish and moves with his wife to a town in Georgia's Blue Ridge Mountains, where he tends to the spiritual and emotional needs of his small flock.
+William is assigned a new parish and moves with his wife to a town in Georgia's Blue Ridge Mountains, where he tends to the spiritual and emotional needs of his small church.
 The poverty and isolation of the region, and the everyday problems of local people, put a strain on the couple's faith and marriage.

-The townspeople have doubts about the new minister he must contend with, as well as helping his city-bred wife adjust to life in the country.
-As he shepherds his flock through hardships, including an epidemic leading to some deaths, he proves his worth as a pastor.
+The townspeople have doubts about the new minister, and he must help his city-bred wife adjust to life in the country.
+As he leads his congregation through hardships, including an epidemic causing some deaths, he proves his worth as a pastor.